10 prerequisites for a great board strategy day

 DON’T leave the planning until the last minute.

-2. Understand your board’s strengths and weaknesses in relation to strategy in advance
+2. Understand your organisation’s strengths and weaknesses in relation to strategy in advance

-It will obviously be a big advantage if your board has a good understanding of its strengths and weaknesses in relation to strategy in advance of planning its board strategy day.
+It will obviously be a big advantage if your board has a good understanding of your organisation’s strengths and weaknesses in relation to strategy in advance of planning its board strategy day.
 In that way appropriate improvements can be made in advance.

 There are three main areas that boards need to excel in relation to strategy.